ERO is removing the return times from its reports of early childhood services (excluding Kōhanga Reo).

-ERO’s frameworks for reviews explain the review process in a transparent and easy-to-understand way.
-The evaluation indicators are used to inform the judgements ERO makes when reviewing.
-They help early childhood services understand the basis for ERO’s judgements.
+ERO’s frameworks for reviews explain the review process in simple and transparent way.
+ERO uses the evaluation indicators when reviewing, so knowing about them will help early childhood services understand ERO’s judgements.

 In 2013, ERO revised its approach to early childhood service reviews.
 The review framework and evaluation indicators for most early childhood services (except home-based education and care services, hospital-based education and care services and kōhanga reo) are now included in one document:

-We ask early childhood services to complete and return a self report before their review.
+We ask early childhood services to complete and return a self-report before their review.
 This gives you the opportunity to tell us about your context and how you promote positive outcomes for children.
-The information in the self report will help your ERO review team to take an integrated approach to external review and internal evaluation, and to support ongoing development in your early childhood service.
+Knowing more about your service and its circumstances will help your ERO review team provide a useful report that will support ongoing development and improvement.

-There are different versions of the self report.
-Please select the self report that applies to your review:
+There are different versions of the self-report.
+Please select the one that applies to your review:

-Early childhood services must download, complete, and return a statistical profile form before their review.
+Early childhood services must complete and return a statistical profile form before their review.
 The information provided should be as accurate and up-to-date as possible.

 Volume I of this Handbook, which was based on the 1998 early childhood centres regulations, is superseded by the current Volume II.
 It is updated regularly.